Residential parking rules

 You are responsible for making sure your vehicle fits in the available space.
 If a vehicle is parked across any section of a driveway on the road, contact Council and request enforcement.

-At a T-intersection, you can park along the continuous road, unless otherwise signed or indicated.
+At a T-intersection, a driver is allowed to park opposite the side road and along the continuous road, unless otherwise signed or indicated.

 If vehicles are regularly parking too close to the intersection, contact Council to request enforcement.